 If you are diagnosed with a serious illness there is a good chance that you become completely invisible to the job market.

-What are some of the most important lessons you have learnt along the way from Astriid’s candidates?
+What are some of the most important lessons you have learned along the way from Astriid’s candidates?

 Why is it often harder for people with chronic illnesses to find employment?
 What skills and talents can people with chronic illnesses bring to companies?